sofiaschn/lol-injector/README.md

 # LoL Injector

 A pre-launch executable to assist on playing League of Legends on Linux.

+**UPDATE: Since Vanguard was introduced in May 1, 2024, this tool has no use anymore.**

 # Motivation